daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 # Setting up Daytona Workspace for DuckDB Playground

 Alright that's enough reading, now let us get started to writing codes.
-To do so we’ll need to set up a DuckDB [environment](20240819_definition_development environment.md) in a [Daytona workspace](20240819_definition_daytona workspace.md).
+To do so you will need to set up a DuckDB [environment](20240819_definition_development environment.md) in a [Daytona workspace](20240819_definition_daytona workspace.md).
 Let’s begin.

 ## Step 1: Create a Github Repository